Political Socialization: Meaning, Agents, and Importance

 Schools and educational institutions also play a significant role in political socialization by providing formal instruction on political systems, civics, and democratic values.
 Media, including news outlets and social media platforms, shape individuals’ political views by presenting information and framing political issues in particular ways.

-Overall, It is a complex and ongoing process that influences individuals’ political identities, attitudes, and behaviors, shaping their understanding of political concepts, their participation in the political process, and their overall engagement with politics and society.
+Overall, it is a complex and ongoing process that influences individuals’ political identities, attitudes, and behaviors, shaping their understanding of political concepts, their participation in the political process, and their overall engagement with politics and society.

-Characteristics of Political Socialization
+Key Characteristics of Political Socialization

 Agents of Political Socialization